Available with Workflow Manager license.

 Create a job

-In ArcGIS Pro, a new job is created using the Workflow tab.
-All the active job templates are available in the Create Job gallery.
+New jobs are created using the Workflow tab.
+All active job templates are available in the Create Jobs gallery.

 A new job is created by creating an instance or a copy of the job template based on the properties of the predefined job template.

-- Click a job template in the gallery.
+- Click a job template in the Create Jobs gallery.

 A job is created based on the default properties of the job template.
-The Job view opens to display the job information.
+The Job view appears and displays job information.

 Create multiple jobs with location of interest

 The Advanced option on the create job gallery is used to create multiple jobs and assign a location of interest.

 - On the Workflow tab, in the Create Jobs group, expand the gallery by clicking the down arrow in the lower right corner.